Last Updated on

 First and foremost, one of the most important parts of finding excellent campsites is to surround yourself with natural beauty.
 The closer you are to jaw-dropping natural vistas, the better your overall experience will be.
 Another key feature is to always seek out campsites that are close to flowing water – rivers, creeks, streams, etc. In addition to being a visually pleasing backdrop, flowing water provides a substantial noise barrier.
 If you’re going to have neighbors, or be close to a town, busy road, etc … the sound of rushing water eliminates most (if not all) man-made noises.

-Finding free campsites, as I alluded to earlier, is much easier out west.
+Free camping, as I alluded to earlier, is much easier out west.
 Not nearly as much of the western countryside is privately owned and developed, and there seems to be an abundance of state and national lands – parks, forests, monuments, and un-categorized Bureau of Land Management property.
 Virtually all space on government owned property – with the obvious exception of National Parks – is free for everyone to use.

 The first thing that we always look for is the green areas on Google Maps.
 This is how Google designates state and national parks, forests, and other federal land.
 These parks often have a number of camping options available, and some even offer dispersed and wild camping (more on that below).